Oracle Connector

 Excluding source data

 If you don’t want to sync all the data from your source database, you can exclude schemas, tables, or columns from your syncs on your Fivetran dashboard.
-To do so, go to your connector details page and uncheck the objects you would like to omit from syncing.
+To do so, go to your connection details page and uncheck the objects you would like to omit from syncing.
 For more information, see our Data Blocking documentation.

 You can also use SELECT permissions if you want to exclude specific schemas and tables from syncing.
 The Fivetran user can only discover schemas and tables for which it has been given explicit SELECT permission.
 Note that permissions will not shield confidential data, such as PII (Personally Identifiable Information), from Fivetran because they do not apply to archived redo logs.
 Via the archived redo log files, Fivetran has access to the full contents of any changed rows of all tables that pass through your system.
 However, we filter out the prohibited data at the earliest possible stage of our syncs and do not load it into your destination.